fahim-sikder/main-site-file/content/authors/admin/_index.md

 highlight_name: true
 ---

-Md Fahim Sikder is currently pursuing his Ph.D. under the guidance of Professor [Fredrik Heintz](https://www.ida.liu.se/~frehe08/) at the Reasoning and Learning (ReaL) Lab, IDA, Linköping University, Sweden.
+Md Fahim Sikder is currently pursuing his Ph.D. under the guidance of Professor [Fredrik Heintz](https://www.ida.liu.se/~frehe08/) and Assistant Professor [Daniel de Leng](https://liu.se/en/employee/dande27) at the Reasoning and Learning (ReaL) Lab, IDA, Linköping University, Sweden.
 His research focuses on creating **Generative Models for Time-Series and Fair Data Generation**.
 Before this, Fahim served as a Lecturer in the Computer Science and Engineering department at the Institute of Science, Trade, and Technology (ISTT).
 He also took on the roles of Coordinator of the HEAP Programming Club and Coach of the ACM ICPC team at ISTT.

 Fahim's research interests include Artificial Intelligence, Generative Models, Trustworthy AI.